UK Indefinite Leave to Remain Tools

 Spouse and Family Route (Appendix FM) ILR Rules

-10-Year Long Residence ILR Criteria (Paragraph 276B)
+10-Year Long Residence ILR Criteria

 Long Residence is a powerful safety net for applicants who have lived in the UK with continuous lawful leave for 10 years in any combination of qualifying categories — for example, switching between Student, Skilled Worker and dependant visas.
 The absence test is stricter than 5-year routes: 540 days total and no single absence exceeding 184 days.
 Any single trip over 184 days is likely to break continuous residence unless due to compelling or compassionate circumstances.
+Note that the Government has proposed abolishing this route under its earned settlement reforms, so if you are close to qualifying it is worth checking your position now.

 Positive ILR Eligibility: Next Steps for Application